 Inoculate a 3-5 mL starter culture of LB medium with a single colony picked from a freshly streaked agar plate.
-Make sure that plate and liquid culture contain the appropriate selective antibiotic to guarantee plasmid propagation (see section 4.3 for more information).
-Shake at 37 °C and ~ 300 rpm for ~ 8 h.
+Make sure that plate and liquid culture contain the appropriate selective antibiotic to guarantee plasmid propagation (see section 5.3 for more information).
+Shake at 37 $^{\circ}$ C and $^{\sim}$ 300 rpm for $^{\sim}$ 8 h.

-2 Preparation of large overnight culture
+2 Preparation of overnight culture

-Note: To utilize the entire large binding capacity of the NucleoBond[®] Xtra Columns it is important to provide enough plasmid DNA.
-For the standard low copy procedure the culture volumes were doubled compared to the high copy vector protocol.
+Note: To utilize the entire large binding capacity of the NucleoBond® Xtra Columns it is important to provide enough plasmid DNA.
+For the standard low-copy procedure the culture volumes were doubled compared to the high-copy vector protocol.
 However, due to a plasmid content that is 10-100 times lower, this might be insufficient.
-If you need large amounts of low copy plasmids, further increase the culture volume by factor 3-5.
-The recommended culture volumes below are calculated for a final OD{600} of around 4 (see section 4.6 for more information).
+If you need large amounts of low-copy plasmids, further increase the culture volume by factor 3-5 and decide in step 3 how much cells to use for the preparation.
+The culture volumes recommended below are calculated for a final OD600 of around 4 (see section 5.6 for more information).

 Inoculate an overnight culture by diluting the starter culture 1/1000 into the given volumes of LB medium also containing the appropriate selective antibiotic.
-Grow the culture overnight at 37 °C and ~ 300 rpm for 12-16 h.
+Grow the culture overnight at 37 $^{\circ}\text{C}$ and \sim 300 rpm for 12-16 h.